 What Is A Sacroiliac Joint Injection?

-There are two sacroiliac joints in the body which sit next to the spine.
-These joints connect the sacrum to the hip, and are often responsible for low back pain.
-A sacroiliac joint injection is a procedure in which a local anesthetic and a corticosteroid is injected into the sacroiliac joint.
+There are two sacroiliac joints in the body that sits next to the spine.
+These joints connect the sacrum to the hip and are often responsible for low back pain.
+A sacroiliac joint injection is a procedure in which a local anesthetic and a corticosteroid are injected into the sacroiliac joint.
 This procedure may be used for diagnostic or pain treatment purposes.

 Sacroiliac Joint Injection Procedure

 Southside Pain Specialists has a team of specialized medical professionals to perform sacroiliac joint injections at our pain clinic in Birmingham, AL. This is an outpatient procedure that takes around 20 minutes* to complete.
 Patient activity is not totally restricted post-procedure, however, we discourage maximum exertion or vigorous exercise.

 *The length of the procedure is tentative due to variations in preparation and patient accommodations.